finopsfoundation/capabilities/finops-framework.md

 - Community discussions drive improved framework, each event's takeaways captured and integrated

 ## FCP, FCSP, FTP partners enable implementation of the Framework

+Vendor members offer tooling to help enterprisely effectively implement the capabilities and contribute their thought leadership expertise to evolving the framework.

 - Tooling supports accomplishment of capabilities: whether SaaS or Open Source
 - Some capabilities are internal muscle, some are software, some are services